In an increasingly digital economy, science, technology, engineering and math (STEM) skills are becoming extremely sought-after in the job market.

 Parents, too, can have a powerful and dramatic impact outside the classroom by fostering girls' interest in STEM to help them develop a lasting passion for these subjects and activities.

 Consider these three tips to promote and encourage interest in STEM outside of the classroom.

-Introduce creative problem solving at home.
-Encourage your child to brainstorm ways to introduce problem solving with a design or engineering focus.
+Encourage your child to brainstorm ways to introduce problem-solving with a design or engineering focus.

 For example, if your child or family is facing a problem, work to together to find innovative or creative ways to solve it.
 This could include a home-improvement project, designing and building a tool or device that will help solve an obstacle they face in their day-to-day activities.

 Introducing and practicing problem-solving through critical thinking, identifying patterns and finding clarity in complex situations will help develop proficiency.

 Combine informal and formal learning through extracurricular activities.

 Introducing children to extracurricular activities that are fun and tap into STEM skills can increase long-term proficiency and interest in these areas.
 Activities could include Girl Scouts, local coding clubs such as Girls Who Code, and even creative activities such as baking classes, simple auto mechanics or robotics competitions, which require precision with measurements and attention to detail.

 These after-school programs and clubs can also introduce children to peers with similar interests that they can relate to and learn from.
 Extracurricular activities support STEM learning because they require computational thinking where kids can solve problems and investigate, create and tell stories while making new friends with similar interests.

 These include perseverance, self-discipline, teamwork, focus and organization.
 Unlike the cognitive skills of reasoning, problem-solving and critical thinking, non-cognitive skills relate to attitude, values and confidence.
 It takes attention, care and nurturing to help children cultivate these skills.